emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 A CoAP proxy would be in such a situation when it forwards operations with the same cache-key options but possibly different payloads.

 When a client fragments an initial message as part of a blockwise request operation, it can do so without a Request-Tag option set.
-For this application, an operation can be regarded as concluded when a final Block1 option has been sent and acknowledged, or when the client chose not to continue with the operation (e.g. by user choice, or in the case of a proxy when it decides not to take any further messages in the operation due to a timeout).
+For this application, an operation can be regarded as concluded when the (last part of) the response was obtained, or when the client chose not to continue with the operation (e.g. by user choice, or in the case of a proxy when it decides not to take any further messages in the operation due to a timeout).
 When another concurrent blockwise request operation is made (i.e. before the operation is concluded), the client can not recycle the request tag, and has to pick a new one.
 The possible outcomes are: